Vikash2398/AvaxMod4/README.md

 # SpiderManGame ERC20 Token

-SpiderManGame is an ERC20 token contract that enables players to interact within a Spider-Man themed gaming environment.
-Players can earn rewards by defeating enemies, redeem rewards, check their token balances, and transfer tokens to others.
+SpiderManGame is an ERC20 token contract that allows players to interact within a Spider-Man themed gaming environment.
+Players can earn tokens by defeating enemies, redeem their tokens for rewards, check their token balances, transfer tokens to others, and burn tokens.

 ## Functionality